JoseRZapata/data-science-project-template/docs/vscode.md

 - `"editor.defaultFormatter": "charliermarsh.ruff"`: This setting specifies Ruff as the default formatter for code in the editor.

 - `"python.terminal.activateEnvInCurrentTerminal": true`: This setting enables automatic activation of the Python environment in the current terminal.

+- `"python.defaultInterpreterPath": "${workspaceFolder}/.venv"`: This setting specifies the default Python interpreter path to be the virtual environment created in the project.